rowak/nanoleaf-api/README.md

 ## Schedules (WIP)

 ## Asynchronous
-Almost every synchronous method that communicates with the Nanoleaf Device has an accompanying asynchronous method.
+Almost every synchronous method that communicates with the Nanoleaf device has an accompanying asynchronous method.
 The naming scheme for these methods is "methodName...Async" (for example, turnOn() and turnOnAsync()).

 Asynchronous methods take a parameterized `NanoleafCallback` object as an additional argument, which is a callback interface.
 When the task completes, NanoleafCallback.onCompleted(status, data, device) is called which returns three parameters.
 The first parameter (status) indicates the completion status of the task, and on success, is set to NanoleafCallback.SUCCESS.
 The second parameter (data) returns the data expected to be returned by the task, or null if the task did not succeed.
 The third parameter (device) is the `NanoleafDevice` object of the device that completed the task.